-Energy Revolution invests donations in sustainable energy initiatives to replace dirty, non-renewable forms of energy such as oil with sustainable, clean energy solutions such as wind and solar energy.
-In doing so, festivals and festival-goers can turn their fossil fuel travel miles into clean energy, and help keep the party going forever.
+Energy Revolution invests donations in sustainable energy initiatives to replace non-renewable forms of energy such as oil with sustainable, clean energy solutions such as wind and solar energy.
+In doing so, festivals, festival-goers, suppliers and artists can turn their fossil fuel travel miles into clean energy.

 Bristol Energy Co-op